20 Must-Try Steak Dishes From Around The World

 Lomo Saltado is Peru’s unique fusion of flavors.
 Stir-fried beef with onions and tomatoes, paired with crispy fries, it’s a dish that marries East and West.

 The beef is tender, absorbing the soy sauce and spices beautifully.
 It’s served with rice, creating a complete, satisfying meal.
-This dish offers a taste of Peru’s multicultural influences, delivering a steak experience that’s both familiar and exotic.

 18. American Philly Cheesesteak